Experimental Scancode Integration

 output/Sources for all processed ApplicationComponents.
 If information is found for an ApplicationComponent the following is done:

 License information (including URL of license text) as obtained from the Readers is replaced by the license info found by ScanCode

 Info on NOTICE file is taken from the ScanCode results

-If the ScanCode results contain information about a project URL then this is stored as
+If the ScanCode results contain information about project URLs this is stored as

 Main target of the additional information obtained from ScanCode is currently the new report